 Special project or reading activity.
 1 to 4 undergraduate hours.
 1 to 4 graduate hours.
 May be repeated up to 8 hours in a term to a maximum of 12 total hours.
 Prerequisite: Approved written application to department as specified by department or instructor.

 Subject offerings of new and developing areas of knowledge in bioengineering intended to augment the existing curriculum.
 See Class Schedule or departmental course information for topics and prerequisites.
 1 to 4 undergraduate hours.
 1 to 4 graduate hours.
-May be repeated in the same or separate terms if topics vary to a maximum of 12 hours, but no more than 8 in any one term.
+May be repeated if topics vary.

 Limited in general to seniors in the curriculum in bioengineering.
 Any others must have the consent of the department chief advisor.
 Each student taking the course must register in a minimum of 5 hours either in one term or divided over two terms.
 1 to 5 undergraduate hours.
 No graduate credit.
 May be repeated to a maximum of 10 hours between two semesters.
 Prerequisite: Senior Standing.